gon-martinam/text-summarization/README.md

 # Text Summarization

-Perhaps you have never asked yourself the question: Do films show a gender bias?

-You may think that this is an absurd question, that in virtually every film there are actresses and characters that represent and empower women.
-However, is this true?

-This is exactly what Alison Bechdel once asked herself, giving rise to what is known as the Bechdel Test.

-Bechdel herself mentions as a precedent the essay "A Room of One's Own" (1929), where Virginia Woolf criticises that in most fictional literature the presence of a female character is only due to her link with an existing male character, and the relevance of the female character derives from this link.

-The test criteria are as follows:
-1. At least two female characters appear
-2. who are engaged in a conversation
-3. that does not have a male as its subject.

-This exploratory data analysis will analyse whether there is a gender gap in Spanish cinema.
+“I don’t want a full report, just give me a summary of the results”.
+I have often found myself in this situation – both in college as well as my professional life.
+We prepare a comprehensive report and the teacher/supervisor only has time to read the summary.

+Sounds familiar?
+Well, I decided to do something about it.
+Manually converting the report to a summarized version is too time taking, right?
+Could I lean on Natural Language Processing (NLP) techniques to help me out?

+This is where the awesome concept of Text Summarization using Deep Learning really helped me out.
+It solves the one issue which kept bothering me before – now our model can understand the context of the entire text.
+It’s a dream come true for all of us who need to come up with a quick summary of a document!

 ## Project description
 ✏️ -

 🛠 - Jupyter Notebooks have been used because of their ease of use and convenience for exploratory data analysis, along with the Python language.

-🚩 - The main challenge was to find the necessary data on Spanish films, as there was no database with such information.
-Therefore, CSV files have been created, through web scraping, containing this information.
+🚩 - The main challenge was to understand how recurrent neural networks, in particular LSTM networks, work.
+In addition, it was necessary to review concepts related to NLP.

 ## How to use the project
-There is no executable, as this is an exploratory data analysis.
-The notebook with the analysis and the functions to scrape the information about the films can be found in the "src" folder.
+There is no executable.
+The notebook with the text summarizer and the attention layer needed for the project can be found in the "src" folder.
-The CSV-files with the scraped information can be found in the folder "data".